GameDevBox/TowerDefense-UnityChallange/README.md

 A concept Tower Defense game built in Unity with modular architecture and gameplay systems.

-The Project took me nearly 4 hours and 40 minutes to prepare, utilizing a couple of models and textures, as well as AI tools like ChatGPT to make my code clearer.
+The project took me around 4 hours and 40 minutes to complete.
+I used a few models and textures, along with AI tools, to help me write cleaner code.

 ## Instructions
 - Download the .unitypackage and import it (URP).